bill9108/ECE143_Team1/README.md

 NumPy, Pandas, Matplotlib, -- Add more here!

 ## Instruction
-To run this project, first download all the used datasets listed above and put them in the same

-directory as the modules and the main notebook are in.
-Resolve any dependency requirement as
+To run this project, first download all the used datasets listed above and put them in the samedirectory as the modules and the main notebook are in.
+Resolve any dependency requirement as well.

-well.
 Then simply open the main.ipynb notebok and run each cell.
-The sequence of running does

-not matter across each type of charts, but the cells generating a single type of charts must be
+The sequence of running does not matter across each type of charts, but the cells generating a single type of charts must be run sequencially.

-run sequencially.